lu-kno/DeskOrganizerWeBots/README.md

   - [ ] find solution for model download (maybe use git lfs)
       - [ ] remove object detection model from git ignore and push it to github

+  - [ ] provide new requirements.txt

+  - [ ] make sure that the git repo is publicly accessible

   - [ ] export final pdf (attempt in latex)- [DeskOrganizerWeBots](#deskorganizerwebots)
   - [Movement](#movement)
   - [To Do](#to-do)